Does Insurance Cover California Dog Bite Claims?

 Trust an Oakland Dog Bite Lawyer to Deal with the Insurance Company

 At Venardi Zurada, LLP, our team is aggressive in dealing with insurers.
 Our goal is to recover all types of compensation available under California dog bite laws, so please contact us to learn how we can help.
-We are happy to set up a free consultation at our offices in Oakland, Walnut Creek, or Redding, CA.
+We are happy to set up a free consultation at our offices in Oakland or Walnut Creek, CA.